Obama, Cartoon Network target bullying in documentary

-WASHINGTON President Barack Obama appears in an upcoming Cartoon Network documentary aimed at encouraging bullied children and others to speak up, and says that as the father of two young girls he is deeply concerned about the issue.
+WASHINGTON, March 14 President Barack Obama appears in an upcoming Cartoon Network documentary aimed at encouraging bullied children to speak up, and says that as the father of two young girls he is deeply concerned about the issue.

 In an introduction to the 30-minute film, the president appeals to students, parents and teachers to take a stand on bullying.